 General Measures: Do not breathe dust.
 Do not get in eyes, on skin, or on clothing.
+Do not handle until all safety precautions have been read and understood.

 6.1.1.
 For Non-Emergency Personnel

 Protective Equipment: Use appropriate personal protective equipment (PPE).